 How many times in a day do you check your email?
 Out of these, how many times do you use a desktop or laptop to open and read emails?
 According to a report, 75% of consumers open their emails on mobile devices.

 As smartphones evolve into state-of-being extensions rather than mere devices, it allows marketers to build upon email marketing ROI by not just creating responsive emails but ones that can be tweaked as per a user’s location.

 Hyperlocal marketing that facilitates location-based targeting of the audience for your email outreach helps you do just that.
 This means instead of creating a single message to reach out to everyone in the area your business operates, you target only those to whom your services will be most relevant.

-While this approach narrows the scope of your email marketing outreach, it is known to drive better conversions by helping you reach out to people to whom your products or services are most relevant.
+While these hyperlocal marketing ideas narrow down the scope of your email marketing outreach, it is known to drive better conversions by helping you reach out to people to whom your products or services are most relevant.
 As per research by Google, there has been a 500% increase in location-specific searches between 2016 and 2018.
 It thus makes sense to align your email marketing initiative with this trend.

 Your CRM system can bring you greater success with this strategy.
 The data insights from your CRM – that include details such as age, gender, purchase and browsing history, and location – can be an asset for creating tailored emails that resonate with prospective buyers’ inclination to buy access products/services in their vicinity.